What is Funds from Operations Per Share (FFOPS)?

 How Does Funds from Operations Per Share (FFOPS) Work?

 Let's assume XYZ Company is a REIT with several properties.
 It has 10 million shares outstanding.
 Last year, Company XYZ's income statement looked like this:

 Using the formula above, we can calculate XYZ Company's FFOPS as follows:

 $2,500,000 + $2,000,000 - $200,000 = $4,300,000/10,000,000 = $0.43

-In general, the adjustments accounting requires REITs to depreciate their investment properties over time.
+In general, the adjustments FFO makes to net income are intended to compensate for accounting methods that may distort an investment trust's true performance.
+This is especially true of depreciation.
+GAAP accounting requires REITs to depreciate their investment properties over time.
 However, many REIT properties actually appreciate over time, and for this reason, the required depreciation expense tends to make net income appear artificially low.
-FFO also adjusts for (or losses) on the of properties because they are not recurring and therefore do not contribute to the REIT's ongoing dividend-paying capacity (REITs are required to pay out 90% of their in dividends).
-Some go a step further and calculate AFFO (Adjusted from Operations), which adjusts FFO for rent increases and certain expenditures.
-All of these affect FFOPS.
+FFO also adjusts for gains (or losses) on the sale of properties because they are not recurring and therefore do not contribute to the REIT's ongoing dividend-paying capacity (REITs are required to pay out 90% of their taxable income in dividends).
+Some analysts go a step further and calculate AFFO (Adjusted Funds from Operations), which adjusts FFO for rent increases and certain capital expenditures.
+All of these factors affect FFOPS.